XinzhouLi/Corona/README.md

 	GUI part:
 		GUI is added to the game, and the player can play either text version game or GUI version game.
-		The player can check there money amount in the bank by just click the information button, the adding of random card allow the user make more choices, If player get steal property card and move card, they are allowed to click the button to choose the property they want to steal or location that they want to move.
+		The player can check there money amount in the bank by just click the information button, the adding of random card allow the user make more choices, If player get steal property card and move card, they are allowed to enter value to choose the property they want to steal or location that they want to move.
 		The circle with different color represents different player, and the location of the circle is player's location.
 		Player can click the button which represents property, and the information of this property is shown aat the bottom.